Vegan Sweet Potato Soup with Crispy Shallots is lovely for any fall day, and it makes an especially lovely first course for Thanksgiving.

 - 4 medium-sized shallots

-Add the yams and apple, mix to combine and cook just until some of the yams are beginning to brown, about 5 minutes.
-Deglaze the pot with the Marsala and use a flat-bottomed wooden spatula to scrape all the tasty bits of yam and onion from the bottom and into the mixture.
+- Add the sweet potatoes and apple, mix to combine and cook just until some of the sweet potatoes are beginning to brown, about 5 minutes.
+Deglaze the pot with the Marsala and use a flat-bottomed wooden spatula to scrape all the tasty bits of food from the bottom and into the mixture.

-Add the cider and the stock and bring to a boil.
-Immediately turn the heat to a low simmer, cover, and cook until the yams are tender, about 30 minutes.
+- Pour in the cider and the stock and bring to a boil.
+Immediately turn the heat to a low simmer, cover, and cook until the sweet potatoes are tender, about 30 minutes.
 When you pierce one of the pieces of yam with a fork, it should fall right off.

 - To make the shallot "croutons," peel and cut each shallot into 1/2-inch slices.
 Coat a small sauté pan with olive oil over high heat.
 Once it's very hot add the shallot slices -- if you don't hear a sizzle, the pan isn't hot enough.
 Wait until it is!
 Sauté the shallot slices until each side is very nicely browned, about 30 seconds or so.
 Use a tiny, flat-bottomed, off-set spatula to flip and remove them from the pan.
 Float a few on top of each bowl of soup.